David Henshaw (American politician)

 David Henshaw (April 2, 1791 – November 11, 1852), son of Captain David Henshaw and Mary Sargent, was the 14th United States Secretary of the Navy.

+Biography

 Henshaw was born in Leicester, Massachusetts in 1791 and educated at Leicester Academy.
 Trained as a druggist, he achieved notable success in that field, then expanded his energies into banking, transportation and politics.
 Before he was 33 he had acquired means to become a banker and to establish an insurance company.
 The panic of 1837 forced his "Commonwealth Bank' into bankruptcy.
-He was elected to the Massachusetts Senate in 1826 and served as Collector of the Port of Boston from the late 1820s until 1838.
+He was elected to the Massachusetts Senate in 1826 and served as Collector of the Port of Boston from 1827 to 1830.
+In 1828, he handled a project for running railroad through the Berkshires to Albany, New York.
 Though he suffered business reverses during the later 1830s, Henshaw regained his political position as a leader of the Massachusetts Democratic Party within a few years.